Bach6969/fun_with_tabs/README.md

 # fun_with_tabs

-I can't get the tabs to work
+I can't get the tabs to work, I think it may have something to do with the id